Abhishek-2502/Java_Jenkins_Docker_Setup_Cloud/README.md

-# Jenkins Setup on AWS EC2
+# Jenkins and Docker Setup on AWS EC2

-This guide outlines the steps to install and configure Jenkins on an AWS EC2 instance running Ubuntu.
+This guide outlines the steps to install and configure Jenkins and Docker on an AWS EC2 instance running Ubuntu.

 ## Prerequisites